callystha16/callystha16/README.md

 - 👋 Hi, My name is Callystha
 - 👀 I’m interested in Data Science and Creative Work
-- 🌱 I’m currently learning Python for data science and Music production
+- 🌱 I’m currently learning SQL and Python for Data Science
 - 💞️ I’m looking to collaborate on data analysis projects
 - 📫 How to reach me, email: annisacallystha@gmail.com | linkedin: https://www.linkedin.com/in/annisa-callystha/